 By holding just enough tension in the line, the MBK Simple Sled climbed steadily to around 40 feet where it found the air unobstructed by trees and buildings.
 Since it was easily holding its height, we moved to a better position near one edge of the reserve to give the kite more room.

-With a little more line let out and the kite flying nice and stable, it was time to get the video and still shots to grace the How To page on the website.
+With a little more line let out and the kite flying nice and stable, it was time to get some photos to grace the How To page on the website.
 Plus this page of course.
-Plenty of camera zoom was necessary since the Sled wasn't exactly low down, and it was a pity about the totally blue sky.
+Plenty of camera zoom was necessary since the sled wasn't exactly low down, and it was a pity about the totally blue sky.

-No-one should have too much trouble making and flying this kite, unless perhaps there is way too much wind.
+No-one should have too much trouble making and flying this kite, unless perhaps there is way too much wind to fly.